One of the most interesting features, and on which it is possible to retrieve a lot of information, is the SEO Performance section.

 Filters

-There are 2 filter areas:
+There are therefore 2 filter sections:

 Dates

-The date filter offers predefined values:
+The date filter offers preset values:

 – the last 7 days